PaddlePaddle/models/modelcenter/PLSC-SwinTransformer/benchmark_en.md

 ## 1.1 Environment

-- We train the ViT on 1 node with 8 A100(40G) gpus.
+- We train the Swin Transformer on 1 node with 8 A100(40G) gpus.

 ## 1.2 DataSet
-- We train the ViT on ImageNet.
+- We train the Swin Transformer on ImageNet.

 ## 1.3 Benchmark